rodg/nier-wiki-backup/skips/jump-skip.md

 Character: 2B

 # Overview
-Jump Skip avoids 2B's jump animation after the Silo-1 fight to start the cutscene of Marx-1 destroying the silo earlier.
+Jump Skip avoids 2B's jump animation after the Silo-1 fight to start the cutscene of Marx destroying the silo earlier.

 # Execution
 To get this skip you should be pre-throwing a DG where the Medium Biped is going to land.